Maison-A/Maison-A/README.md

 ### Howdy, I'm Maison!
 A Software Developer
 <h2>About Me</h2>

-- Currently making video games and solving problems, keeping an eye out for opportunity
+- Currently making video games and a personal webapp.
-- Can do the Frontend, happy in the Backend
+- Solving problems, keeping an eye out for opportunity
 - Nomenclature is my weakspot

 <h2>Languages & Tools</h2>